xjxckk/simple-youtube-upload/README.md

 ```
 Call the insert method on the YouTube API instance.

-Part indicates the items that are included in your previous body request.
+part indicates the items that are included in your previous body request.

-Body is your request body.
+body is your request body.

-Media_body is your file and options (chunsize=-1 means it will upload your file in one continuos go).
+media_body is your file and options (chunksize=-1 means it will upload your file in one continuous go).

 #### Handling the upload
 ```python